MeshTailor: Cutting Seams via Generative Mesh Traversal: Method Details

 It induces an ordered seam-edge list $\{(v_t,v_{t+1})\}_{t=1}^{T-1}$.
 We denote a \emph{loop cut} as a special chain whose start and end coincide, i.e., $v_1=v_T$.
 Loop cuts are prevalent in artist seam annotations (e.g., rings around limbs or torso junctions), and our chain formalism supports them naturally in practice.

-\paragraph{Mesh-native validity via neighbor masking.} Eq.~\eqref{eq:chainwalk} implies a simple but powerful constraint: the next vertex must be adjacent to the current vertex.
+\paragraph{Mesh-native validity via neighbor masking.} Eq.~\eqref{eq:chainwalk} implies a key constraint: the next vertex must be adjacent to the current vertex.
 In our decoder, we enforce this \emph{mesh-native} constraint by masking the pointer distribution to the 1-ring neighbors of the current vertex, ensuring that every generated chain is edge-aligned by construction.